julmaxi/summary_bias/README.md

 # Code for the paper _Gender Bias in News Summarization: Measures, Pitfalls and Corpora_

+## Obtaining Ontonotes

+Due to the license of [OntoNotes](https://www.google.com/url?sa=t&rct=j&q=&esrc=s&source=web&cd=&ved=2ahUKEwjcs5KYj6uEAxXIh_0HHSvQDMQQFnoECBQQAQ&url=https%3A%2F%2Fcatalog.ldc.upenn.edu%2FLDC2013T19&usg=AOvVaw2ACE0tDhYedJ_nP8we1HPi&opi=89978449), we can provide neither complete templates, nor generated summaries which might contain verbatim copies of input documents.
+However, we provide code to reproduce our experiments if you have access to OntoNotes data.

 ## Generating input

 Download the proper names from the [BBQ repository](https://github.com/nyu-mll/BBQ/blob/main/templates/vocabulary_proper_names.csv) and put them in ``data/``.